ArthurLhy/DigitalDoctor/README.md

 ### Testing Accounts
 For the purpose of testing, a user can be registered to use the normal user interface.

-To test the doctor side request and responce, please use:
+To test the doctor side request and response, please use:
 * **Email Id:** optoqq@doctor.com
 * **Password:** 12345678